CommunitySpecification/Community_Specification/Readme.md

-# Community Specification
+# Sharealedger Community Specification

 ## What is the Community Specification For?

 The Community Specification process is a repository-based approach for creating standards and specifications in version control systems, such as Git.
+Sharealedger uses it for standard's based sub-projects led by Sharealedger.

 ## What is the benefit?